 The surface water available in Meghalaya on annual basis is roughly estimated at 63.204 billion cubic metres (BCM) and the estimated replenishable ground water resources estimated as 1.15BCM.
 According to the Central Ground Water Board (CGWB) 1.04BCM of ground water is potentially available for utilization.
-Figure 3-9 shows spread to two major river basins Brahmaputra and Meghna, and their subbasins,
+Figure 3-9 shows spread to two major river basins Brahmaputra and Meghna, and their subbasins, arguion of Designs and DPRs of Major and Minor Bridges to be ni Permanent Timber Bridges (SPT) in The State of Meghalaya

-Figure 3-9 : Map Showing River Basin Map of Meghalaya
+Figure 3-9: Map Showing River Basin Map of Meghalaya